Season 1 | VERMÖGEN

 Installation for a hotel room, 2014

 1 channel video, 20min loop.
 2017

-Digital pigment print, 101.6 x 124.46 cm.
+Digital pigment print, 101.6 x 124.46 cm, 2013.
 Edition 5.
-2013

-Leuchtkasten, Stahlplatte, Plexiglas, Holz, Neon, 153 x 187 cm.
-2012
+Leuchtkasten, Stahlplatte, Plexiglas, Holz, Neon.

-Light box, steel, wood, acrylic glass, neon, 153 x 187 cm.
+Light box, steel, wood, acrylic glass, neon.
+153 x 187 cm.
 2012

 Spatial object, 1700 x 500, paper tubes, sound, video, 2 gold plated sculptures (15 x 50).
-2014

-Computer animation, stereo sound, plasma display, wooden frame, 90 x 150.
+Computer animation, stereo sound, plasma display, wooden frame, 90 x 150 cm.
 2012

 Telluric Force addresses a recent geological orientation that is rapidly gaining acceptance: human activity has been a driving geophysical force since the beginning of the industrial era.
 After millions of years, a biological actor thus entered the stage of the earth development whose environmental impact is of such significance that ecologists and geologists felt impelled to introduce a term for a new geological era: the Anthropocene.
 The core premise of the Anthropocene thesis is that human activity shapes nature.
 This term therefore heralds a paradigm shift in the natural sciences.
 Serving as a supplement to collective consciousness by conceptualizing an era of responsibility, it consequently requires new models for science, culture, politics, and everyday life.